frederikheld/into-the-matrix/v2/README.md

 > Note: I'm not sure if this is related to the oop approach or more to the fact that the class-based approach adds more nodes in the tree than the much leaner class-less implementation.
 But I couldn't figure out how to use less elements in the class-based approach, so this might be implcitly caused by the approach.

+Using an image to render the chars as `background-image` is about as performant as rendering the chars as `::after content` via `data-attr`.
+This might become more performant as soon as we add shadows.

+Putting all images on a sprite and moving the `::before` element via `transform: translateX()` to show the selected char sounds performant in theory (because it's only one image and it is moved via a GPU transform operation), but it is in fact insanely slow

 ### Caveat!

 If you run the comparison, make sure that